Colonialism and Climate Change are inextricably linked, and its origins are seldom discussed, especially as we celebrate Thanksgiving as a nation.

 I’ve migrated to a foreign land that belongs to indigenous communities, where I extract, cultivate, and take ownership in places where I can at best be described as a visitor.
-In the decades of living here, we’ve shaped this holiday to represent being among family, eating the food of our own native people – sambar, rasam, rice, and yogurt — and adding in a few root vegetables and a moment of saying ‘grace and thanks’ to ensure sufficient assimilation.
+Growing up in the States as an Asian immigrant, this holiday symbolized being among family, eating the food of my own native people – sambar, rasam, rice, and yogurt – and adding in a few root vegetables and a moment of saying ‘grace and thanks’ to ensure sufficient assimilation.

-Perhaps the first step in healing the pain of history is acknowledging our nation’s violent history and taking time to understand exactly what had happened.
+Perhaps the first step in healing the pain of the past is acknowledging our nation’s violent history and taking time to understand exactly what had happened.
 That starts with foregoing the concept of Thanksgiving as an idealized image of harmony over a decadent feast (one that, today, poses its own harm for food justice and sustainability).
-But it’s time for us to pay our respects to our role in this origin story.
+Instead, we choose to pay our respects to our role in this origin story.
 This week, we tried recipes and learned some of the food traditions of the First Nations in the lands we occupy.
 Many of the ingredients we used are ones we pick up from the grocery store often, but never attribute to native foods (like chia seeds, amaranth, masa, etc).

 Here are a few recipes we tried!

 Yield: Two 8-ounce servings

 - 1 1/4 cups corn stock (see below)

 - 1/2 cup coconut milk